danse-inelastic/pyre/docs/pyreBasics.rst

 A facility is how one component (let's call it A) specifies that it would like another component to do some work for it.
 It's a bit like a help-wanted ad.
-The curator looks through the :ref:`depositories <depositories>` and tries to wherekeeps track of the inventory items.
-The registry
+The curator looks through the :ref:`depositories <depositories>` where :ref:`xml data<>` about pyre components are kept in order to populate the inventory.   and tries to wherekeeps track of the inventory items.
+The registry is simply the list of inventory items themselves.

 Difference between factory and default keyword